 You will not be able to brush or floss until your gums have completely healed.
 To keep your mouth clean, you will be prescribed an antibacterial mouthwash that you will swish around your mouth.

-Because policies and insurance plans vary greatly, the only way to know how much of a gum grafting procedure your insurance will cover if at all is to contact your provider directly.
+Because policies and insurance plans vary greatly, the only way to know how much of your gum grafting in Denver, CO, will be covered by insurance, if at all, is to contact your provider directly.
 Many insurance policies do cover gum grafting at least partially or entirely, while other insurance policies won’t cover it at all.

 Your chances of having the procedure covered by insurance increase if the reason for the procedure was not purely for cosmetics.
 If you received gum grafts to cover up exposed roots or to prevent bone loss, these are more likely to be covered by insurance.

-At Poulos & Somers, we offer financing options for patients with no or limited insurance coverage so you don’t have to worry about how you’re going to pay for necessary dental treatments.
+At Poulos, Somers & Marshall, we offer financing options for patients with no or limited insurance coverage so you don’t have to worry about how you’re going to pay for necessary dental treatments.
 We never want cost to be a barrier to treatment for our Denver patients.
 We offer extended payment plans with CareCredit and Lending Club.
 To learn more about your financing options, contact us today at (303) 832-4867.